Hutton, Essex

-Hutton is an area of Brentwood, in Essex, England; Brentwood town centre lies 3 miles to the west.
+Hutton is a suburb of Brentwood, in Essex, England.
+It lies 3 miles east of the town centre, on the eastern edge of the built up area.
 The area is split between modest housing estates and the largely affluent Hutton Mount.
-Hutton was formerly a civil parish, which was abolished in 1934 and absorbed into Brentwood.
-It has good transport links to Central London (around 20 mi to the south-west) via Shenfield railway station which is just 1 mi from Hutton.
+Hutton was formerly a separate village and parish.
+The civil parish was abolished in 1934 and absorbed into Brentwood.
+It has good transport links to Central London (around 20 mi to the south-west) via Shenfield railway station which is just 1 mile from Hutton.

 History

+The name Hutton means the farm or settlement on a hill spur.

+Hutton appears in the Domesday Book of 1086 when it had 24 households and was owned by Battle Abbey in Sussex.
+No church or priest was explicitly mentioned at Hutton in the Domesday Book, but it came to be a parish.
+The parish church, dedicated to All Saints, dates back to the early 14th century, although it was largely rebuilt in 1873.

 The first police officer of the Essex Constabulary to be killed whilst on active duty was Robert Bambrough, who was drowned in a pond in Hutton by the criminal whom he was escorting from Billericay Magistrates' Court on 21 November 1850.

-In 1931 the parish had a population of 2,142.
-On 1 April 1934 the parish was abolished and merged with Brentwood.
+Hutton was an ancient parish in the Barstable Hundred of Essex.
+When elected parish and district councils were established in 1894, the parish of Hutton was included in the Billericay Rural District.
+In 1934 Hutton and other areas, including neighbouring Shenfield, were absorbed into the urban district of Brentwood.
+At the 1931 census (the last before the abolition of the civil parish), Hutton had a population of 2,142.